Yinghao-Li/Yinghao-Li.github.io/_teaching/001-bigdata-bootcamp-python.md

 ### 1.1.
 Windows and macOS

-1. Download the latest Miniconda installer (with Python 3.9) from the [official website](https://docs.conda.io/en/latest/miniconda.html#windows-installers).
+1. Download the latest Miniconda installer from the [official website](https://docs.conda.io/en/latest/miniconda.html#windows-installers).
 2. Install the package according to the instructions.
 3. Start to use *conda* environment with *Anaconda Prompt* or other shells if you enabled this feature during installation.